KristianColville1/mp4-url-recorder/README.md

 ### Site Owners Goals

+- Create a website that manages all of the complicated processes that are involved in getting a recording.
+- Simplify the experience and speed up the time to acquire a recording.
+- Build a powerful web application capable of performing CRUD functionality along with advanced programming capabilities.
+- Using FFMPEG select a portion of a file from a request header and use that to chop a selection so it can be given to a customer when requested.
+- Take the burden of storage for camera recordings to increase potential availability and revenue.
+Increase the reliability of the service.
+- Run the web application smoothly so advertising can commence on the product.

 [Back to Top](#table-of-contents)

 ## User Experience
 ### Target Audience

+Any staff member tasked with collecting a recording and giving the result to the customer.

 ### User Requirements and Expectations
 ### User Stories